Yev-VulnSeeker/docs4.x/docs/interface_guide/cloud.md

 ![enable goodcloud](https://static.gl-inet.com/docs/en/4/tutorials/cloud/enable_goodcloud.png){class="glboxshadow"}

-Follow the steps above, to enable the cloud function, which will allow the router to connect to the GoodCloud server.
+Follow the steps above, to enable the GoodCloud function, which will allow the router to connect to the GoodCloud server.

 * **Remote SSH** is for remote access router's terminal via GoodCloud.
 Check out [here](#remote-access-routers-terminal).